sammancoaching/website/_learning_hours/testable_design/naming.md

 # Reading by renaming

-It is wasteful to read code you don't need to change.
+It is wasteful to read code that you don't need to change.

 If you trust the name of the code, you don't have to read the code itself.
-If the code is hard to navigate, and full of surprises, we don't want nice names, we want useful names.
+When the code is hard to navigate, and full of surprises, we don't want nice names, we want useful names.

-In well designed code the context and the domain will help us trust the names of the code.
+Well designed code uses contexts and domain to build trust in the naming.
 But often it is ill advised to trust the names used in software.
 That is when this learning hour comes in handy.

-This is heavily inspired by Arlo Balshee and his [7 stages of naming]( https://www.digdeeproots.com/articles/c/series/).
+This learning hour is heavily inspired by Arlo Balshee and his [7 stages of naming]( https://www.digdeeproots.com/articles/c/series/).
 One change is that I call the *honest* step for *honest incomplete* and the *completely honest* for *honest complete*, to stress to difference between them.
 I also think that the *obvious nonsense* could be called *honest nonsense*,